alanesq/DRO/README.md

 - [electronoobs](http://electronoobs.com/eng_arduino_tut93.php)
 - [wei48221](http://wei48221.blogspot.com/2016/01/using-digital-caliper-for-digital-read_21.html)

-This sketch is wifi enabled, this is turned off by default but can be turned on via the DROs menu (You can enable wifi at startup by changing a flag in the settings section).
+This sketch is wifi enabled, this is turned off by default but can be turned on via the DROs menu (You can enable wifi at startup by changing a flag in settings.h).
 It is useful for OTA updates and for entering drill hole patterns etc.  BTW - I have been very surprised at the range I get from it's wifi.<br>
 At present the display has zero buttons for each axis along with a divide by zero button plus buttons to switch to different display pages.
 There is plenty of scope to add lots of other features later, I have an idea that it may be nice to have the option to enter a list of points via the web page then have the DRO guide me to each point? <br>
 On page 3 of the display there is a number entry keypad which at present is only used to enter a number to jump to on page 4 (by pressing KBD) but it has the potential for other uses, it stores the entered number in to a float and a String.<br>
 Note: The first time you start wifi it will create a wifi hotspot which you can connect to in order to enter your local wifi login details.